 Types of Small Business Rewards Credit Card Relief Being Offered

-Many small businesses operate on thin margins, and may have a harder time sustaining themselves for an extended period of time when customers are not spending money.
+Many small businesses operate on thin margins, and may have a harder time sustaining themselves for an extended period of time when business takes a downturn.
 They may not be able to get out of certain fixed expenses to lessen their own financial burden quickly, either.
-As a result, some credit card issuers, including American Express, Bank of America and Chase are offering their business customers options for financial relief until they can resume their normal payments on time.
+As a result, some credit card issuers offer their business customers options for financial relief until they can resume their normal payments on time.

-To be clear, almost all of these relief measures are being extended to business owners on a case-by-case basis and you need to request this help directly from your bank.
+Almost all of these relief measures are extended to business owners on a case-by-case basis, and you'll need to request this help directly from your bank.
 Do not just assume you can skip a payment and take advantage of these offers.
 If you think you will have issues paying your balance as agreed, call your financial institution as soon as possible.
 You might discover that they are offering some of the following courtesies.

-- Deferred payments: Certain issuers, such as Chase, have posted online forms where both personal and business credit card holders can enroll for deferred payments for up to three months.
+4. Deferred payments: Certain issuers allow cardholders to enroll for deferred payments for up to three months.
 You might not be deemed eligible, but it is an option that may be worth pursuing.
 Just note that you will eventually have to pay off your balances in full (including the deferred amount), so this is not a way of getting out of paying for good.

 If you take advantage of any of these options, be prepared to accept certain conditions from your bank in return.
 Your issuer might let you stop paying your credit card temporarily or lower the interest rate on your balances, but it also might require you to stop using your card until you begin making payments again, or freeze your linked rewards points account.
 Be sure you understand the conditions of any aid you are requesting before you accept the help.